Worried About IRS Asset Seizure?

 Mostly, they don’t.
 However, they may seize your 401(k) depending on the state in which you live.
 Please contact us for details.

-Yes, the IRS can seize your house or assets if your spouse owes back taxes, but this generally happens only if the tax debt was incurred in a year when you filed a joint tax return.
+Yes, the IRS can seize your house or assets if your spouse owes back taxes.
+But this generally happens only if you incurred the tax debt in a year when you filed a joint tax return.

 First, check your email because the IRS sends a Notice of Tax Lien.
 Besides, you can directly call the IRS to ask about any liens.
-Or you can contact your local county record’s office or clerk’s office where the property is located.
-Lastly, tax liens may appear on your credit report, although newer tax liens may not be reported due to changes in credit reporting laws.
+Or you can contact your local county records office or clerk’s office in the location of the property.
+Lastly, tax liens may appear on your credit report, although newer liens may not be reported due to changes in credit reporting laws.

-A federal tax lien on real property lasts until the tax debt is paid or the 10-year statute of limitations expires, but certain actions can extend this period.
-The IRS releases the lien within 30 days after the debt is settled, or the statute expires.
+A federal tax lien on real property lasts until the taxpayer pays the tax debt or the 10-year statute of limitations expires.
+But certain actions can extend this period.
+The IRS releases the lien within 30 days after settling the debt or before the statute expires.

-The IRS rarely seizes property, using it as a last resort after other tax collection fail.
+The IRS rarely seizes property, using it as a last resort after other tax collections fail.

-If you fail to pay taxes, the IRS can seize your assets, but this is usually their last resort.
+If you fail to pay taxes, the IRS can seize your assets, but this is usually its last resort.

 Need help now?